OpenNLPLab/AVSBench/README.md

 The csv file that contains the video ids for downloading the raw YouTube videos and the annoated ground truth segmentation maps can be downloaded from [here](https://drive.google.com/drive/folders/1wKFKymVYn6rNkNE_7xV6Bm-9PfCAIKdT?usp=sharing).

+There are two ways to obtain the video data:
+1. Please send an email to zhoujxhfut@gmail.com for the processed videos, with your name and institution.
-We also provide some scripts to process the raw video data and extract the frames/mel-spectrogram features.
+2. We also provide some scripts to process the raw video data and extract the frames/mel-spectrogram features.
 ```
 cd preprocess_scripts
 python preprocess_s4.py # for Single-source set
 python preprocess_ms3.py # for Multi-sources set
 ```
 The data should be placed to the directory `avsbench_data`.

-Feel free to contact us if you have any questions when downloading and processing the video data, you could send an email to zhoujxhfut@gmail.com.

 - pretrained backbone